techidaily/site-ai-vdieo-software/source/_posts/from-footage-to-film-the-ultimate-free-gopro-hd-video-editing-guide.md

 ## Best Free and Paid Movie Makers for Windows 10

 The list of things you should consider before you choose a video editing software for Windows10 is a lengthy one.
-There is no reason to spend a lot of money on an app that offers[professional video editing tools](https://tools.techidaily.com/wondershare/filmora/download/) if you’re just starting out since there are more affordable options that can help you create captivating videos.
+There is no reason to spend a lot of money on an app that offers [professional video editing tools](https://tools.techidaily.com/wondershare/filmora/download/) if you’re just starting out since there are more affordable options that can help you create captivating videos.
 Let's take a look at some of the best free and paid movie makers for Windows 10.

 #### 1. Microsoft Photos